Home Fixed Income What are Government Bonds: Features and Benefits of Government Bonds

 4) What is the rate of government bonds?

-Government bonds in India offer stable and assured returns, often at a fixed rate.
+Government bonds in India offers fixed return.
 While the rate can vary depending on the type of bond you select, the approximate average rate of interest on government securities is 7.5%.

 5) How to buy a 2-year government bond?